 Accurate Police Procedure is Paramount

-Many first-rate procedurals are written by authors with no law enforcement on their resume.
+Many first-rate procedurals are written by authors with no law enforcement on their resumés.
 But you have to do your research.
 Most large police departments have a liaison unit that will answer your questions.
-Many departments will also arrange for you to “ride along” with on-duty police officers.
+Many departments will also arrange for you to “ride-along” with on-duty police officers.
 I’ve spent hours viewing YouTube autopsies and reading college textbooks on crime scene procedures and forensic science.
 But keep in mind that forensic details aren’t the heartbeat of the procedural novel.
-Readers turn the pages to experience the face to face interaction between suspects and a detective hell bent on finding a killer.
+Readers turn the pages to experience the face-to-face interaction between suspects and a detective hell-bent on finding a killer.

 Your Detective’s Backstory Matters

 Michael Connelly’s Detective Harry Bosch has such a rich back story that he has his own Wikipedia entry.
 So does P.D.
 James’s Adam Dalgliesh.
 Neither of these masters of the genre forgot that their detectives need to be three-dimensional characters who evolve within and between books.
 Give your detective a compelling backstory that you can build on.
 In my first book, Silent City, Detective Codella is coming back from her battle with cancer.
 In Forgotten City, a case forces her to confront her own violent childhood.
 Readers want more than plot.
 They want characters they can care about and connect with.
 But keep a careful balance.
 Too much back story and your book won’t move at a satisfying pace.
 Too little back story, and it won’t have the emotional impact that makes readers want the next episode.